Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             terminator.
 The low expressed terminator are not included in "best_candidates", but are still in "all_candidates".
 Default is 10.
-      --table_best, -tb     Output table only contains the information of the library which has most significant coverage decrease.
-                            Default is False.
       --window_size WINDOW_SIZE, -wz WINDOW_SIZE
                             Window size for searching secondary structure in intergenic region.
 Default is 100 nts.